• Pricing

 Executive Summary: Our Recommendation

 👉 Foxit PDF Editor, created by a Chinese software company based in Fuzhou, is an enterprise-focused solution with strong PDF editing controls and robust security settings.
-It builds on standard tools with unique features like the Link & Join Text function, which simplifies complex layout adjustments, and AI-powered Smart Redact, which automatically detects and permanently removes sensitive information.
+It builds on standard tools with unique features like the Link & Join Text function, which simplifies complex layout adjustments, and advanced AI features, including Smart Redact, which automatically detects and permanently removes sensitive information.
 While Foxit's Microsoft Office-style interface provides a familiar experience for business users, its extensive settings and advanced tools may be overwhelming for teams seeking a simpler document-handling solution.

 Both Adobe Acrobat and Foxit PDF Editor introduce unnecessary complexity and cost barriers for teams that simply need efficient, reliable document handling without specialized training.
 Which is why we've included Smallpdf in the comparison.

 👉 Smallpdf, founded in the city of Zürich in Switzerland, was built for users who value simplicity and efficiency in PDF workflows.
 Its exceptionally intuitive interface delivers core functionality—merging, editing, compressing, converting, protecting, and signing—with remarkable ease of use and visual clarity.
-Smallpdf features impressive AI capabilities including unlimited document analysis, summarization, and translation in 24 languages—all while maintaining a strict privacy policy.
+Smallpdf features practical AI capabilities including unlimited document analysis, summarization, and translation in 24 languages, all while maintaining a strict privacy policy.
 Its widely adopted cloud integration, with over 4 million Google Workspace installations and 3 million Chrome extension downloads, ensures seamless PDF management.
 Combining a cloud-first approach, strong security certifications, and built-in Sign.com integration for e-signature tracking, Smallpdf is an ideal solution for SMBs and administrative teams needing streamlined document handling.

 In this article, we'll compare Adobe vs Foxit vs Smallpdf across the following key areas: